VIC.GOV.AU | Policy and Advisory Library

 Metropolitan schools

-Principals must work collaboratively with their school cleaning service provider to ensure a cleaning services plan for their school campuses is completed and agreed upon.
+Principals must work collaboratively with their school cleaning service provider to ensure a cleaning services plan for their school campus(es) is completed and agreed upon.

 School councils

-School councils are responsible for providing the cleaning and sanitary services that are necessary for the school.
+School councils are responsible for organising the cleaning and sanitary services that are necessary for the school.
 School councils determine the level of additional school council oversight required and should consult with the principal in doing so.

 Regional schools

 In accordance with the department’s policies, regional school councils are responsible for entering into school council agreements with cleaning contractors.
-Regional school councils unable to source an approved cleaning service provider from the panel must submit an application for exemption.

 Metropolitan schools